alandefreitas/futures/README.md

 <br/>

 <!--What it is -->

 - A *Future* 🔮 is a value to be available an operation fulfills its *Promise* 🤞.

 <!--Why this is interesting -->

-- The Future/Promise model supports all operations for async computing: queries, continuations, adaptors, and algorithms.
+- The Future/Promise model supports all operations required for async computing: queries, continuations, adaptors, and algorithms.

 <!--What is the problem -->

 - C++11 provides `std::future` but most implementations are useless for efficient applications.

 <!--Why is it unsolved -->

-- There are countless proposals to improve `std::future`: continuations, cancellation, executors, and algorithms.
+- There are countless proposals to improve this C++11 component: continuations, cancellation, executors, and algorithms.

 <!--What is the solution -->

-- This library provides a concepts to integrate existing applications and a new extended future types.
+- This library provides a concept to integrate existing applications and new improved future types.

 <!--What the solution achieves -->

-- This design allows for generic algorithms, executors, adaptors, and custom extensions.
+- This design allows the library to include generic algorithms, executors, adaptors, and custom extensions.

 <br/>